 Keeping in mind that the days of the Jewish calendar count from sunset to sunset.
 The sacrificing of the lambs took place on Nissan 14 (preparation day).
 The meal in which the lamb was eaten was on Nissan 15, after the sundown of Nissan 14.
 This also was the beginning of the Passover High Sabbath which can occur any day of the week.
 It would seem to some that Yeshua was sacrificed on Nissan 14, on the same day (preparation day) as all the lambs were being sacrificed at the Temple.

 "He answered, “A wicked and adulterous generation asks for a sign!
 But none will be given it except the sign of the prophet Jonah.
 For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth." - Matthew 12:40

 One must bear in mind that pagan peoples had been observing the Easter celebration of springtime renewal long before the time of Jesus.
 This celebration has ancient origins.
-As this pagan celebration was transformed by the church, adorned with Christian trappings, the resurrection of the Lord was transfigured into the ultimate pagan
+As this pagan celebration was transformed by the church (they like to say pagan festivals are 'baptized' in this manner), adorned with Christian trappings, and so the resurrection of the Lord was transfigured into the ultimate pagan

-The word 'Easter' is used only in the King James Bible, and is used only once - Acts 12:4.
+The word 'Easter' is used only once in the King James Bible - Acts 12:4.
 All other Bible translations use the word Passover instead of Easter in this same verse.
 The Greek word used in this verse is 'Pascha' which is translated correctly over and over again throughout the Bible as 'Passover'.